 Fourth, you’ll go into your terminal app (already on your Mac) to install the instabot software from Github, then run the Python code saved onto your text editor.
 If this sounds confusing, don’t worry, it’s not.
-It’s really quite straightforward but I break it down below.
+It’s quite straightforward, but I break it down below.
 But at least this is generally the process.

-Macs already come pre-installed with Python but the version is older.
+Macs already come pre-installed with Python, but the version is older.
 You’ll want to download the newest version of Python 3.7.
 The code you’ll be using through Github requires Python3.6 or higher.

 The code through which you’ll automate your bot with is written in Python.
 Python is a programming language that’s typically used for automated tasks.
 That’s all you need to know.